IHE/ITI.DSUBm/input/pagecontent/testplan.md

 ##### Resource Notification Recipient
 The Resource Notification Recipient SHALL be able to show that is able to respond to a Resource Notification Broker that is sending notification messagges as indicated in[ITI-112](ITI-112.html).

+### Unit Test Procedure

+Unit Tests in this context is where a SUT is tested against a simulator or validator.
+A simulator is a implementation of an actor that is designed specifically to test the opposite pair actor.
+The simulator might be a reference implementation or MAY be a specially designed test-bench.
+Where a reference implementation is used the negative tests are harder to simulate.
+A validator is a implementation that can check conformance.
+A validator MAY be a simulator, but MAY also be a standalone tool used to validate only a message encoding.
+Some reference implementations MAY be able to validate to a StructureDefinition profile, but often these do not include sufficient constraints given the overall actor conformance criteria.

+### Integration Test Procedure

+Integration Tests in this context is where two SUT of paired actors test against each other.
+In this case the subset of tests that can be tested is the intersection.
+Testing only this intersection is necessary but not sufficient.
+The testing required also include the capability of the client to exercise the test scenarios that this SUT can test, to determine that failure-modes are handled properly by both SUT.